Sleepy Hollow (film): Casting

 While Johnny Depp was Burton's first choice for the role of Ichabod Crane, Paramount required him to consider Brad Pitt, Liam Neeson and Daniel Day-Lewis.
-Depp was cast in July 1998 for his third collaboration with Burton.
+Depp was cast in July 1998 for his third collaboration with Burton after the title roles of Edward Scissorhands and Ed Wood.
 Depp wanted Ichabod to parallel Irving's description of the character in the short story.
 This included a long prosthetic snipe nose, huge ears, and elongated fingers.
 Paramount turned down his suggestions, and after Depp read Tom Stoppard's rewrite of the script, he was inspired to take the character even further.
 "I always thought of Ichabod as a very delicate, fragile person who was maybe a little too in touch with his feminine side, like a frightened little girl," Depp explained.
 He did not wish to portray the character as a typical action star would have, and instead took inspiration by Angela Lansbury's performance in Death on the Nile.
 "It's good," Burton reasoned, "because I'm not the greatest action director, or the greatest director in any genre, and he's not the greatest action star, or the greatest star in any genre."
 Depp modeled Ichabod's detective personality from Basil Rathbone in the 1939 Sherlock Holmes film series.
 He also studied Roddy McDowall's acting for additional influence.
 Burton added that "the idea was to try to find an elegance in action of the kind that Christopher Lee or Peter Cushing or Vincent Price had."

 By late July 1998, Christina Ricci had been cast as Katrina Van Tassel in her first major adult role.
 Sleepy Hollow also reunited Burton with Jeffrey Jones (from Beetlejuice and Ed Wood) as Reverend Steenwyck, Christopher Walken (Max Shreck in Batman Returns) as the Hessian Horseman, Martin Landau (Ed Wood) in a cameo role, and Hammer veteran Michael Gough (Alfred in Burton's Batman films), whom Burton tempted out of retirement.
 The Hammer influence was further confirmed by the casting of Christopher Lee in a small role as the Burgomaster who sends Crane to Sleepy Hollow.